plentz/jquery-maskmoney/README.md

  * defaultZero: when the user enters the field, it sets a default mask using zero. default: true
  * allowZero: use this setting to prevent users from inputing zero. default: false
  * allowNegative: use this setting to prevent users from inputing negative values. default: false
+ * symbolLocation: use this setting to position the symbol at the left or right hand side of the value ('left'/'right')

 ***
 ### Bonus!